gamemanual0/gm0/source/docs/power-and-electronics/motor-guide/motor-glossary.rst

          :width: 200

    RS-550 Series Motor
       The RS-555 series motor is the standard motor in FTC.
-It forms the base for the :term:`Andymark NeveRest <NeveRest Motor>`, :term:`REV HD Hex <HD Hex Motor>`, and :term:`goBILDA Yellow Jacket <Yellow Jacket Motor>` motors.
+It forms the base for the :term:`AndyMark NeveRest <NeveRest Motor>`, :term:`REV HD Hex <HD Hex Motor>`, and :term:`goBILDA Yellow Jacket <Yellow Jacket Motor>` motors.

       .. image:: images/glossary/rs-550-series-motor.png
          :alt: A RS-555 motor, in the form of a bare NeveRest motor